Tameno-01/godot-modular-camera-addon/docs/overview.md

 The ray cast is what prevents the camera from going into walls or other geometry.

+It's technically a spherical shape cast behind the scenes, so it can have a `margin_radius`.

+The ray cast is performed from the target to the cameras after all modifiers are applied.

 ## The reference frame

 You only need to touch the reference frame if you're making a game with no defined up direction, unless you're making a game like super mario galaxy or a space game in general where up can be anywhere, don't bother reading this section.